adelpro/Socketio-auth/README.md

 Implement User/Password Authentication in Socket.IO and ReactJS

-In this project we will use ReactJS to build authentication system to secure Socket.IO access.
+In this project we will use ReactJS to build an authentication system to secure Socket.IO access.

 ## In the front-end